-In accordance with Federal regulations, Eaton RESA has established the following guidelines concerning student records:
+In accordance with Federal regulations, Meadowview School has established the following guidelines concerning student records:

-The Principal, or a designee, is the Custodian of Records for students attending the school and is responsible for the processing and maintenance of all student records.
+The Director of Meadowview Programs, or a designee, is the Custodian of Records for students attending the school and is responsible for the processing and maintenance of all student records.

-Each student's records will be kept in a confidential file located at the student's school office.
+Each student's records will be kept in a confidential file located at the student's school office, at Meadowview's main campus: 1790 S. Packard Hwy.
+Charlotte, MI 48813.
 The information in a student's record file will be available for review only by the parents or legal guardian of a student, adult student (18 years of age or older), and those designated by Federal Law or Agency regulations.

-A parent, guardian, or adult student has the right to request a change or addition to a student's records and to either obtain a hearing with Agency officials or file a complaint with the U.S. Office of Education if not satisfied with the accuracy of the records or with the Agency's compliance with the Federal Education Rights and Privacy Act.
+A parent, guardian, or adult student has the right to request a change or addition to a student's records and to either obtain a hearing with District officials or file a complaint with the U.S. Office of Education if not satisfied with the accuracy of the records or with the Agency's compliance with the Federal Education Rights and Privacy Act.

-The Agency has established the following information about each student as "directory information" and will make it available upon a legitimate request unless a parent, guardian, or adult student completes and returns the Directory Information Opt Out Form indicating that he/she will not permit distribution of any or all of such information: (name, address, and telephone number; date and place of birth; photograph; major field of study; awards and attendance; and any other information the Agency considers would not be harmful or an invasion of privacy, if so disclosed).
+Meadowview has established the following information about each student as "directory information" and will make it available upon a legitimate request unless a parent, guardian, or adult student completes and returns the Directory Information Opt Out Form indicating that he/she will not permit distribution of any or all of such information: (name, address, and telephone number; date and place of birth; photograph; major field of study; awards and attendance; and any other information the School considers would not be harmful or an invasion of privacy, if so disclosed).

-A copy of the policy and the accompanying guidelines are available at the Superintendent Office.
+A copy of the policy and the accompanying guidelines are available at Meadowview's main campus: 1790 S. Packard Hwy.
+Charlotte, MI 48813.
 There will also be a person available to answer any questions concerning the policy or guidelines.